Josephine Gitome: Research and scholarship

 Gìtome has participated in research on the Feasibility Study on the Provision of Higher Education for Refugees in Dadaab Camps in Kenya (2011–2012), which highlighted the need for better training of teacher-counselors, research-based behavioral interventions, and a holistic approach to adolescent development.
 She has also conducted research centred on the lives and challenges of minority groups like refugees, internally displaced persons, asylum seekers, HIV-infected persons, and women in diverse socio-political and religious settings, particularly in the Kenyan context.
 Her work focuses on the socio-cultural and scientific implications for refugee women's reproductive health and rights, and she studies the role of African Indigenous methods in Preventive Counseling and Holistic Development of Youths in the church to overcome challenges of identity crisis and gendered roles, which are critical in transition to adulthood, especially in urban and informal settlement areas.

-On reproductive health, Gìtome writes on the role of traditional birth attendants in improving maternal and newborn health by providing prenatal and postnatal care to mothers in Daadab refugee camps, and how religion, culture, and science are crucial factors influencing women's choice of maternal healthcare options in refugee camps.
-She views the cultural practice of female genital mutilation as a sensitive religio-cultural issue that affects the reproductive health of women and influences their choice of maternal health services.
+On reproductive health, views the cultural practice of female genital mutilation as a sensitive religio-cultural issue that affects the reproductive health of women and influences their choice of maternal health services.
 Gìtome participated in a collaborative project exploring digital health solutions to reduce maternal and neonatal mortality in refugee settings.
 She was featured in the UN's SDG Global Festival of Action conference in 2021 for her "Birthing across Genders" project, which provided refugee midwives with certified VR training to enhance digital literacy, promote lifelong learning and improve maternal healthcare.